 Simple English definitions for legal terms

-Read a random definition: revolving letter of credit
+Read a random definition: search of patentability

 A serviens narrator is a type of lawyer in English law who was considered to be of the highest rank.
 They were known as serjeants-at-law and had the exclusive privilege of practicing in the Court of Common Pleas until 1846.
 They were required to be a serjeant-at-law to become a judge of the common-law courts until the Judicature Act of 1873.
 The rank was eventually replaced by that of Queen's Counsel.
 The primary serjeant was given the right of preaudience by royal letters patent.
 The Order of Serjeants-at-Law was housed in a building called Serjeants' Inn on Chancery Lane in London, which was sold and demolished in 1877.